floft/vrada/README.md

 # Variational Recurrent Adversarial Deep Domain Adaptation (VRADA)

+**Warning:** this code is still in development and not fully functional.

 Implementation of VRADA in TensorFlow.
 See
 [their paper](https://openreview.net/pdf?id=rk9eAFcxg) or
 [blog post](https://wcarvalho.github.io/research/2017/04/23/vrada/) for details